Adrenal Fatigue Treatment, Symptoms and Stages of Adrenal Fatigue

 When it comes to treating adrenal fatigue, examples of foods to avoid include caffeine, sugar, sweeteners, processed foods and excess carbohydrates.
 Ideally, enjoy plenty of colourful, plant-based fruits and vegetables, and free-range lean proteins such as chicken or turkey.

 Supplements and Herbs

 Herbal medicine and nutritional supplements may improve adrenal gland function and energy.

 - Herbs such as ashwagandha, rhodiola and schisandra.

 - Vitamin C

 Ideally the underlying causes of your stress are addressed.
-In these days of the Covid-19 pandemic this is easier said than done.

 This is discussed in my blog and YouTube video “Do You Feel Out of Control”.

 Stress can be due to lots of causes.
 A lot of my patients with adrenal fatigue symptoms describe challenges with finances, work, relationships, poor sleep quality, pain, infections and digestive problems.
 Iron deficiency has also resulted in feelings of exhaustion.